alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-04-kafka-patterns.markdown

 ### Debugging Kafka Clients

 There are two basic ways to debug Kafka clients when you want to run everything on your machine.
 The simplest way is to run a single kafka instance and map its port to localhost.
-Thus, in the client application, there will be only one Kafka broker to connect to, that is `localhost`.
+Thus, in the client application, there will be only one Kafka broker to connect to, that is to `localhost`.

 However, there is another one, slightly more complex but more rewarding as one can scale as many brokers as he/she wishes.
 This requires the creation of another service in the docker compose file which runs the Java application to debug, because it is needed that this app runs in the same docker network as the rest of the cluster.
 It also requires remote debugging enabled and mapping of the project directory in a volume in the docker container that runs the app.
 Here is the updated `docker-compose.yml` as it is configured on my machine.

 ```yml
 version: '3'